alextanhongpin/go-learn/circuit-breaker.md

 If one of the state is opened, then all of them are opened, and can only make new request after the given time.
 Once they are half-opened, we can perhaps average the number of times the state appeared as the success threshold...

+### Idea 3

+Ignore global distributed state, just handle it locally.
+Then buffer the updates (see below).

 ## Simpler Circuit Breaker